Frequently Asked Questions

 How do I participate?

 Join our Discord then select the role appropriate to your level of involvement.
-For example, if you wish to be an entertainer providing live music, poetry readings, or a DJ spinning tunes, join the discord and select the Performers Role.
-The same goes for Exhibitors, Merchants, Volunteers, and even Fest Supporters (i.e. guests/visitors).
+For example, if you wish to be an entertainer providing live music, poetry readings, or a DJ spinning tunes, join the Discord server then select the Performers Role.
+The same goes for Exhibitors, Merchants, Volunteers, Promoters, and even Fest Supporters (i.e. guests/visitors).

-Register for a free Performer/Host/Hostess or Participant ticket to be notified of events via email OR get an Exhibitor or Merchant ticket to reserve a virtual land parcel if you want to be an exhibitor or merchant.
-Free parcels go fast so be sure to choose yours by referencing this diagram then choose your parcel!
-The exhibit theme for this year is Medieval/Fantasy so just about anything exhibitors create is great!
+Register for a free Performer/Host/Hostess or Participant ticket to be notified of events via email OR to get an Exhibitor or Merchant ticket to reserve a virtual land parcel if you want to be an exhibitor or merchant.
+Sponsors, please refer to the Sponsors page for more information.
+Free parcels go fast so be sure to create a local account on the OSFest grid then go choose your parcel!
+The exhibit theme for this year is Jazz/Blues Era 1860's to early 1970's.
 (Keep it PG please as this grid is open to everyone.)

 Attend the events!
 No matter how you participate, attendance is 100% free courtesy of our sponsors.
-Welcome to OSFest2022!
+Welcome to OSFest!

-OSFest 2022 is the third and longest celebration of life in the Open Simulator Hypergrid (HG).
-This year’s event will run 17 days, unlike two previous festivals that ran for just one weekend.
+OSFest is the third and longest celebration of life in the Open Simulator Hypergrid (HG).
+This year’s event will run for 16 days.
 Everyone is invited, regardless of what world (grid) they call ‘home’.
-Avatars will come together to build, to learn, to exhibit their builds, to sell wares, and to perform.
-The previous festivals had themes, and so does this one: “Medieval/Fantasy!”.
-Life and creativity are an important part of virtual life, just as they are in the ‘real’ world.
+Avatars will come together to build, to learn, to exhibit their builds, to sell their wares, and to perform.
+Every festival has a theme.
+Check the home page for details.
+Socializing and creativity are an important part of virtual life, just as they are in the ‘real’ world.

 What is Open Simulator?